Google Pixel 6a vs Pixel 6: What's the difference?

 Although the Google Pixel 6 (opens in new tab) misses out on the excellent telephoto lens seen in the Google 6 Pro (opens in new tab), it’s still one of the best camera phones (opens in new tab) for photography in its respective price bracket and has been incredibly popular due to this combined with its great design and user experience.

-So, has Google managed the same type of magic with the 6a?
+So, has Google managed the same type of magic with the Google Pixel 6a?
 Slashing the price again but still delivering on specs?(opens in new tab)

 Google Pixel 6a vs Pixel 6: Design

-The Pixel 6 family are a very good-looking unified bunch and as such the Pixel 6a and Pixel 6 look very similar.
-The distinct looking rear camera bar housing protrudes less on the 6a but that’s because it’s a more compact sized phone.
+The Google Pixel 6 family is a very good-looking unified bunch, and as such the Pixel 6a and Pixel 6 look very similar.
+The distinctive rear camera bar housing protrudes less on the Pixel 6a, but that’s because it’s a more compact phone.

-Build quality differs between the models with the Pixel 6 using a Gorilla Glass Victus panel at the front and Gorilla Glass 6 at the rear, with an aluminum chassis in an IP68-certified body.
-While the Pixel 6 has a Gorilla Glass 3 display panel, and the rear is made of plastic with a fingerprint-resistant coating.
-It is however also dust and water resistant but carries a lower IP67 rating.
+Build quality differs slightly between the models, with the Pixel 6 using a Gorilla Glass Victus panel at the front and Gorilla Glass 6 at the rear, with an aluminum chassis in an IP68-certified body.
+The Pixel 6 has a Gorilla Glass 3 display panel, and the rear is made of plastic with a fingerprint-resistant coating.
+It is however also dust and water resistant, but carries a lower IP67 rating.

 As the Pixel 6a uses a more advanced version of the Pixel 6's in-screen fingerprint scanner, it’s faster and more reliable, which is always a bonus.